Nine business value metrics

 Reporting on the number of hours lost by the service type can be a great help to IT in pinpointing failing services and understanding where they need to focus their attention and resources.
 It can help IT highlight to the business where investment may be needed.

 Reporting on the number of hours that the business has lost as a result of IT service failures is extremely powerful.
-First and foremost, you can see the amount of time that the users of IT are affected and it helps the business determine the loss of productivity, inability to serve it’s customers and the potential cost.
-It can also reinforce any messages highlighted in lost IT service hours and may help IT secure investment if the business is losing money as a result of their IT services.
+First and foremost, you can see the amount of time that the users of IT are affected, and it helps the business determine the loss of productivity, inability to serve it’s customers and the potential cost.
+It can also reinforce any messages highlighted in lost IT service hours and may help IT secure investment if the business is losing money because of their IT services.

-Problems are often issues with the technology that we either do not know what the underlying cause is or we do know what the cause is but do not know how to fix it or will need investment to fix it.
-Therefore, the ability to understand what the impact to the business of each and every problem is essential.
-It will enable you to determine what the business should do next to eradicate the problem.
+Problems are often issues with the technology that we either do not know what the underlying cause is or we do not what the cause is but do not know how to fix it or will need investment to fix it.
+Therefore, the ability to understand the impact to the business of each and every problem is essential.
+Business value metrics assigned to IT issues will enable you to determine what the business should do next to eradicate the problem.
 It could be as simple as a small upgrade or it could be a major technology refresh if the impact of the current problem is too great.

 These happen far too often and need to be eradicated.